lmuntaner/tech-introduction-product-people/docs/networking/http.md

 > A standard on *how* to share the information agreed between two devices.

-Hypertext Transfer Protocol (HTTP) was started by Tim Berners-Lee at CERN in 1989 as a means to connect between web browsers and web servers.
+Hypertext Transfer Protocol (HTTP) was started by Tim Berners-Lee at CERN in 1989 as a means to connect web browsers and web servers.

-It is the protocols most used in a *client-server* architecture.
+It is the protocol most commonly used in a *client-server* architecture.

 HTTP consists of two main parts: **Request** and **Response**.

 The client is the one sending the request and it expects a response back from the server.

 Each set of request-response is independent from the others.
-Every time the client sends a request is like if it was the first time.

-This means that this protocols is Stateless.
+There is no difference between the first, second or any subsequent request.
+This means that the protocol is Stateless.

 ### User Agent